My Soul Mate - Poem by Royston Allen

-Oh soul mate of my soul it's good to share with you
+Dear soul mate of my life it is so good to share with you

-things that no one else is aware of that I do.
+the things that nobody else is aware of that I do.

-Secrets told to Christ alone, things that hurt Him to,
+Secrets I’ve told to Christ alone those things that hurt Him too,

-is it fair to bare my soul and share these secrets with you?
+but is it still fair to also share these secrets with you?

-I've seen the anguish such sharing brings to you my dear
+I've seen the anguish my sharing brings to you my dear

 the tears portraying your sorrow, the pain and the fear.